ciaralynch72/CI-Project-1/README.md

 ### Bugs
 No know bugs were found upon submitting the project.

-However I did add styling to elements as I built the site to make sure links were clickable on mobile on smaller devices.
-I made my thumbnails bigger to help with resolution on moible.
+How ever I did add styling to elements as I built the site to make sure links were clickable on mobile on smaller devices.
+I made my thumbnails bigger to help with resolution on mobile.

 ## Deployment